aarushigarg/parallel-tts/README.md

 ### serial.py
 The `serial.py` script implements the baseline serial pipeline.
 It takes a single input text, runs the TTS model end-to-end using the Irodori-TTS inference script, and measures the total synthesis time.
 This serves as the reference point for evaluating performance improvements in later parallel implementations.

+## Warning
+The model takes a while so grab a coffee or watch some TV while it runs....